HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                                                                                 </ul>
                                                                         </td>
                                                             <td>
                                                                     <div>Enables (true) or disables (false) deletion of the remote volume on the secondary array from the system.
 Defaults to false.
-Do not use with keepSnap.</div>
+Do not use with keepSnap.
+ Used with state[s] - remove_volume</div>
                                                                             </td>
         </tr>
                             <tr>